algo

 algo.compute_brier_score(forecasts: pandas.DataFrame) pandas.DataFrame

-The result will be a DataFrame containing (forecaster, event_ticker, round, time_rank, brier_score)
+The result will be a DataFrame containing (forecaster, event_ticker, round, weight, brier_score)

 Args:

-forecasts: DataFrame with columns (forecaster, event_ticker, round, prediction, outcome, weight)
+forecasts: DataFrame with columns (forecaster, event_ticker, round, prediction, outcome, weight, odds, no_odds)

 Args: